Ciletuh-Palabuhanratu Geopark

-Ciletuh-Palabuhanratu Geopark (Taman Bumi Ciletuh-Palabuhanratu) is a national Geopark at Pelabuhan Ratu in Sukabumi Regency in West Java, Indonesia.
+Ciletuh-Palabuhanratu Geopark (Taman Bumi Ciletuh-Palabuhanratu) is a national Geopark in Sukabumi Regency, West Java, Indonesia.
 It was recognized by UNESCO in 2015 as a national geopark, and it was proposed to become a member of the Global Geopark Network (GGN) to be recognized by UNESCO by 2017, but UNESCO finally made the park a part of the Global Geoparks Network in April 2018.

 The park has a land area of about 128,000 hectares, spread over 8 districts and 74 villages of Sukabumi Regency.

 Attractions

-The park is a popular tourist destination.
-Attractions of which are: